Tips for an Overwhelmed Caregiver

 Make sure your child is getting services that are available to them.
 We went for years without having anything!
 Everyone thought, mistakenly, that we were already a part of the regional center.

 Our regional center currently provides Matthew with respite care once a week.
-We have a LVN (licensed vocational nurse) who comes to our house weekly for 6 hours so my husband and I can get a break.
+We have an LVN (licensed vocational nurse) who comes to our house weekly for 6 hours so my husband and I can get a break.

 IHSS as a parent providing epilepsy care